hbhasin/Image-Recognition-with-Deep-Learning/Image Classification with Transfer Learning.md

         nb_validate_samples += len(glob.glob(os.path.join(r, dr + "/*")))
 ```
 ### Preprocessing and augmenting the Datasets
-Data preparation is almost always required when working with any data analysis, machine learning, neural networkk or deep learning models.
+Data preparation is almost always required when working with any data analysis, machine learning, neural network or deep learning models.
 It becomes even more important to augment data in the case of image recognition.
 Keras provides the [ImageDataGenerator](https://keras.io/preprocessing/image/) class that defines the configuration for image data preparation and augmentation.
 It defines the
 arguments of the ImageDataGenerator class as follows:

 **rotation_range** is a value in degrees (0-180), a range within which to randomly rotate pictures